danstewart/who-is-it/README.md

 # Who is it?

-A simple person guessing game for 2-players.
+A simple person guessing game for 2-players using data from https://randomuser.me/.

 https://who.danstewart.xyz